Skip to content

 In shops.
 Do not haggle.
 Prices are fixed.
 Receive change with both hands when possible, or at least one hand with a small nod.
 Do not open packaged merch to inspect it.

 At shrines and temples.
 Bow once before passing through the torii (鳥居).
 Rinse hands at the temizuya (手水舎).
-Toss a 5-yen coin before praying — 5 yen (go-en, 五円) sounds like the word for a good connection.
+Toss a 5-yen coin before praying.
+5 yen (go-en, 五円) is homophonous with the word for a good connection (also pronounced go-en).
 Do not take photos inside the main hall.

 Near pilgrimage spots.
 This matters most for anime fans.
 Many seichi junrei (聖地巡礼) locations are residential neighborhoods or working shrines.
 Keep your voice down, do not block driveways, and never knock on real houses that appear in anime.